Our Strategic framework 2018-2022 outlines our vision, objectives, strategies, performance indicators and risk management environment.

 We are required to develop a whole of government strategic plan in consultation with consumers, families, carers, government and non-government stakeholders.
-The Commission’s role is then to facilitate, support and report on implementation of the Queensland Mental Health, Drug and Alcohol Strategic Plan more>
+The Commission’s role is to facilitate, support and report on implementation of the Queensland Mental Health, Drug and Alcohol Strategic Plan.
+Learn more >

 - Awareness and promotion

-We have a key role in facilitating and promoting awareness, prevention and early intervention by supporting whole-of-government and whole-of-community action.
-Actions are linked to the State-wide strategic Plan more>
+We play a key role in facilitating and promoting awareness, prevention and early intervention by supporting whole-of-government and whole-of-community action.
+Learn more >

 - Engage and enable